karstenw/geosLib/README.md

 This started as weekend hack and the code still looks like it but for now it can convert most of the geoPaint files it encounters.

-The geoPaint files must be in CBM CVT format to be converted.
+The geoPaint and Album files must be in CBM CVT format to be converted.

 The speed is now acceptable.
 It has been at 1.5s for 1 document.
 Now it converts 75 documents in under 15s.